gm24258/L3DTEC_91907/README.md

 - 'Inventory' leads you to a menu where you can view your owned/purchased weapons and equip them.
 - 'Settings' leads you to a menu where you can toggle and change setttings and keybinds for customisation and preference.
 - 'Exit' makes you exit to the game once you confirm.

+## Feedback
+ You can give feedback on this game by going to the `Issues` tab of this repository and creating a new issue.